7 researchers evacuated from Pacific atoll as storm nears

-HONOLULU (AP) — Officials have evacuated seven researchers from a remote atoll in the Northwestern Hawaiian Islands as a powerful hurricane headed their way.
+HONOLULU (AP) — Seven researchers have been evacuated from a remote atoll in the Northwestern Hawaiian Islands as a powerful hurricane headed their way, officials said Wednesday.

-The acting superintendent of the Papahanaumokuakea (pah-pah-HAH’-now-moh-koo-ah-cay-ah) Marine National Monument said Wednesday a research vessel picked up the seven from French Frigate Shoals.
+A research vessel picked up the seven from French Frigate Shoals, said Kate Toniolo, the acting superintendent of the Papahanaumokuakea Marine National Monument.

-The atoll is about 500 miles (800 kilometers) northwest of Honolulu and in the path of Hurricane Walaka.
+The atoll is about 500 miles (800 kilometers) northwest of Honolulu.
+Hurricane Walaka was south of the island on Wednesday and heading north with maximum sustained winds of 130 mph (210 mph).

-Kate Toniolo says the researchers were studying and monitoring Hawaiian monk seals and Hawaiian green sea turtles.

 Most Read Nation & World Stories